gondwanasoft/xml-preprocessor/README.md

 IDEs and code editors are unlikely to provide coding assistance for Python code in `<Define>` elements or `{expression}`s.
 This is because such code is considered to be XML element text or attribute value strings; only the preprocessor knows otherwise.
 A partial workaround is to use [`<Import>`](#import_py).

+> [!TIP]
-> **Tip:** If you're desperate for Python coding help, put the Python code in a `.py` file and open it in a Python development environment.
+> If you're desperate for Python coding help, put the Python code in a `.py` file and open it in a Python development environment.

 `watchface-pp.xml` or `watchface.xml` files used by the preprocessor can't be imported into [Samsung's Watch Face Studio](https://developer.samsung.com/watch-face-studio/overview.html) because that app doesn't support importing XML.